Tag Archives: sig sauer

 Some of the data displayed in the Kilo 10K Heads up display

-The internal systems of the Kilo also have compass and GPS functions, you can see compass headings and such right in the binocular heads up display, angles of incline are also displayed.
+The internal systems of the Kilo also have compass and GPS functions.
+You can see compass headings and such right in the binocular heads up display, angles of incline are also displayed.
 And you can mark waypoints in your travels using the Basemap application.

 I was a bit apprehensive about having the brainpower to figure out and run everything the Kilo 10K offered.
 After reading through the manual a few times, I was less so.